toddfoster/toddfoster.github.com/stt2020-epwed.md

 **People:**
 > **Thanks be to God.**

 #### A brief homily, spiritual conversation, or moment of silence may be placed here.
-A homily for this night may be found on our website, [www.stthomasglassboro.org](www.stthomasglassboro.org).

 ### The Apostles' Creed
 #### Officiant and People together, all standing